JohnRudolph1/liftoff-assignments-1/P2-Project_Outline/README.md

 ### What I'll Have to Learn
-Express and more of a deep dive into angular(typescript)
+Express and more of a deep dive into web scraping